Dealing With Triggers: Mold

 - When painting bathrooms or other damp areas of your house, use anti-mold paint.

 - If there's visible mold on ceiling tiles, remove and replace them.
 Also check to see if there's a leaky pipe that may be causing the problem.

 - Replace or wash moldy shower curtains.

 - When mold counts are high, kids should take their allergy medicine before going outdoors.
-After playing outdoors, they should bathe and change clothes.
+They should try to avoid outdoor areas where mold is common, like leaf piles and uncut fields.
+After playing outdoors, they should bathe or shower and change clothes.

 - Drive with the car windows shut and air conditioning on during mold seasons.

 Date reviewed: January 2022